benjaminpope/superstars/README.md

 # superstars
-Hack sesh with DH &amp; JD
+Hack sesh with Daniela Huppenkothen, Jim Davenport, Ben Pope

 ### How to interact with TESS Data